gruntwork-io/terraform-google-gke/README.md

 This repo has the following folder structure:

-* [root](https://github.com/gruntwork-io/terraform-google-gke/tree/master): The root folder contains an example of how to deploy a GKE Private Cluster with Tiller.
-See [gke-private-tiller](https://github.com/gruntwork-io/terraform-google-gke/blob/master/examples/gke-private-tiller) for the documentation.
+* [root](https://github.com/gruntwork-io/terraform-google-gke/tree/master): The root folder contains an example of how to deploy a GKE Public Cluster with and an example chart with [Helm](https://helm.sh/).
+See [gke-basic-helm](https://github.com/gruntwork-io/terraform-google-gke/blob/master/examples/gke-basic-helm) for the documentation.

 * [modules](https://github.com/gruntwork-io/terraform-google-gke/tree/master/modules): This folder contains the